Nothing Happens (2018)

 And his Ma cried so fast after the car door slammed, ignition started, gravel rolled that I stayed at Ricky’s all day, picking dried oatmeal from bowls, patting his Ma on her hand.
 Ricky played video games in the other room, but I could hear over and over and over the zip zap zoop ‘GAME OVER’ noises like a record stuck.

-I stayed the night, shared Ricky’s Ma’s bed with the two of them, a cramped twin that squeaked as she sobbed, him in her arms, me other side.
+I stayed the night, shared Ricky’s Ma’s bed with the two of them, a cramped double that squeaked as she sobbed, him in her arms, me other side.
 Their side soggy and salty.
+Mine quiet.
 Stayed till the next afternoon patting his Ma’s hand and listening to zip zap zoop, zip zap zoop.
 Until the modal phone rang.
 Almost as fast as Ricky’s ma cried did she stop that monotone riiiing, riiiii—

 “Mitch?
 Mitch, hello?
 Is—” Pause.